wohahobg/gamecms-scheme-maker/README.md

 - Dynamic button creation for interacting with scheme settings.
 - Directly download your `scheme.json` file from the browser.

+## Live Version

+For your convenience, a live version of GameCMS Scheme Maker is available.
+You can use it directly from your web browser by following this [link](https://cdn.gamecms.org/scheme-maker.html).

 ## Installation

 To use the GameCMS Scheme Maker, follow these steps: